-In 2013/14, the following courses will be examined by written examination at the following times:
+In 2016/17, the following courses will be examined by written examination at the following times:

+Databases week 0 Hilary Term

 Functional Programming week 0 Hilary Term

-Databases week 0 Hilary Term
+Intelligent Systems week 0 Hilary Term

-Object Oriented Programming week 0 Hilary Term
+Machine Learning week 0 Hilary Term

-Complexity week 0 Trinity Term
+Object-Oriented Programming week 0 Hilary Term

-Intelligent Systems week 0 Trinity Term
+Computational Complexity week 0 Trinity Term

 Knowledge Representation & Reasoning week 0 Trinity Term

+Probability and Computing week 0 Trinity Term

-For all exams, the Examiners base their assessment of the candidates' performance in the examination on a scaled mark out of 100 assigned for each paper; the scaling takes into account the likelihood that some papers in the examination are more difficult than others.
+For all exams, the Examiners base their assessment of the candidates' performance in the examination on a scaled mark out of 100 assigned for each paper; the scaling takes into account the likelihood that some papers in the examination may be more difficult than others.
 The Examiners have the discretion of taking medical certificates or other evidence into account when arriving at standardised marks for each paper.